PostHog/posthog.com/contents/founders/what-recruiters-see.md

 ## I did all this and it didn't work - where's my feedback, you assholes?

 When you apply for a job at a startup and don't get past the first stage, you'll either get nothing back (booo) or an automated email saying you have been unsuccessful.
 Applicants who felt they were a great fit might, quite reasonably, ask for feedback as to why they weren't successful.
+And we say no to a lot of candidates who actually meet the spec on paper - this doesn't mean you are a bad candidate, it just means that _relatively speaking_ you were not as strong as other candidates who applied this time.

 We find ~5% of candidates ask for feedback - if we replied to each one and spent ~5min writing each email, we'd be spending 30-60min on a typical day sending people feedback.
 This is why we tell people to only expect feedback after any interview stage.
 I expect this picture is similar for most startups.